rishabhrao12/machine-learning/Ch01-Introduction/Introduction.md

 #### 4.3.1 Instance Based Learning

 The concept of instance based learning is very simple, it is simply a method where the algorithm learns the example by heart.
 If you were to create a spam filter in this manner it would flag all the spam emails that are identical to the spam one's present in the dataset.
 This is not a very good solution as it only flags identical mails.
 Another method would be to use a measure of similarity using which we could find emails that are similar to the spam emails and hence flag them.
-THis could be done by comparing words and the frequency of words and other patterns.
+This could be done by comparing words and the frequency of words and other patterns.
 THis method is better at generalising.
 Hence, instance based learning is learning by heart and then generalising to new cases by using a similarity measure to compare them to learned examples or a subset of them.

 #### 4.3.2 Model Based Learning